LorenzoTurco/SkydivingApp/README.md

 # FOR GUI GROUP, SET API KEY IN ORDER TO MAKE WORK

 1. Get an api key from openweathermap
-2. Create a file called ".env" and place it in the root folder, that means on the same level as where package.json is on.
+2. Create a file called ".env" (literally, no file name just .env) and place it in the root folder, that means on the same level as where package.json is on.
 3. Inside ".env" write out
    REACT_APP_API_KEY = _insert your api key here_
 4. Save